-Privacy
+Privacy Statement

 For the purpose of data protection legislation[i] “the data controller is De’Leigh Ltd. 1 Five Rise Bingley BD16 4DT.
-We are a registered with the Information Commissioners Office.
-Our registration no. (App) C1333658.
+Registered with the Information Commissioners Office.
+Our registration no. ZB5 41443 our registration date: 27.04.2025 to 28.04.2026.

 Our Commitment to you